 Permanently endowed and named scholarships for undergraduate and graduate Brock School of Business students.
 Minimum amounts for such funds would be $25,000 each, which would provide approximately $1,500 annually to a student.
 These scholarship funds can be sponsored by individuals, families or corporations.

-Danny Wood Annual and Endowed Scholarship
+Danny Wood Endowed Scholarship

-Shades Mountain Baptist Church established the Danny Wood Annual and Endowed Scholarship in honor of its longtime senior pastor Danny Wood, who retired Aug.
+Shades Mountain Baptist Church established the Danny Wood Endowed Scholarship in honor of its longtime senior pastor Danny Wood, who retired Aug.
 15, 2021.
 Prior to graduating from Beeson Divinity School and teaching business ethics classes in Brock School of Business, Wood began his career in business.
 This scholarship supports students in the social entrepreneurship and nonprofit management program who desire to pursue redemptive entrepreneurship across the globe.

 Ben M. Elrod Scholarship